Pittsfield Colts

 The Pittsfield Colts were a minor league baseball team based in Pittsfield, Massachusetts.
-In 1894, the Colts briefly played as members of the Class B level New York State League, hosting home games at Wahconah Park.
-The Colts folded during the 1894 season and were succeeded by the 1905 Pittsfield Hillies.
+In 1894, the Colts briefly played as members of the Class B level New York State League..
+The Colts folded during the 1894 season and were succeeded in minor league play by the 1905 Pittsfield Hillies.

+The 1894 Pittsfield Colts hosted minor league home games at Wahconah Park, which is still in use today, having been listed on the National Register of Historic Places in 2005.

 History

+1791 baseball origins

-Pittsfield has a deep baseball history.
+Pittsfield has a lengthy baseball history.
 In 2004, baseball historian John Thorn discovered a reference to a 1791 by-law prohibiting anyone from playing "baseball" within 80 yd of a newly built meeting house in Pittsfield.
 The 1791 document, would be, as of 2004, the earliest known reference to the game in America.
 (See Origins of baseball.)
 The document is available on the Pittsfield Library's web site.
 According to Thorn, the document makes it clear that not only was "baseball" played in 1791 Pittsfield, it was played enough to have a written ordinance against it to protect the new building.